-All proteins were expressed in the BL21ΔserB strain (Park et al., 2011), which lacks phosphoserine phosphatase and thus minimizes the dephosphorylation of phosphoserine to serine.
-The SepOTSλ and pCDF plasmids were co-transformed into electrocompetent BL21ΔserB cells.
+All proteins were expressed in the BL21 $\Delta$ serB strain (Park et al., 2011), which lacks phosphoserine phosphatase and thus minimizes the dephosphorylation of phosphoserine to serine.

+- The SepOTSλ and pCDF plasmids were co-transformed into electrocompetent BL21ΔserB cells.
 In order to minimize usage of amino acids and NH4Cl, the following top-down expression method was used.
-Initially, 1 litre of cell-culture was grown in LB medium with 25 μM spectinomycin and 20 μM kanamycin at 37 °C until the OD600 value reached 0.6-0.8.
-Next, the cells were pelleted and resuspended in 300 mL M9 medium (6 g L-1 Na2HPO4, 3 g L-1 KH2PO4, 0.5 g L-1 NaCl) and supplied with 1 g L-1 15NH4Cl and 1 mM phosphoserine.
-Subsequently, the

-- 95 cells were incubated for 30 minutes at 37 °C and induced with IPTG.
+Initially, 1 L of cell culture was grown in LB medium with 25 μM spectinomycin and 20 μM - kanamycin at 37 °C until the OD600 value reached 0.6-0.8.
+Next, the cells were pelleted and resuspended in 300 mL M9 medium (6 g L-1 Na2HPO4, 3 g L-1 KH2PO4, 0.5 g L-1 NaCl) and supplied with 1 g L-1 NH4Cl and 1 mM phosphoserine.
+Subsequently, the cells were incubated for 30 min - at 37 °C and induced with IPTG.
 Protein expression was conducted at 25 °C overnight.
-Cells were harvested by centrifugation at 5,000 g for 15 minutes and lysed by passing twice through a French Press (SLM Amicon, USA) at 830 bars.
-The lysate was then centrifuged at 13,000 g for 60 minutes and the filtered supernatant was loaded onto a 5 mL Ni-NTA column (GE Healthcare, USA) equilibrated with binding buffer (50 mM Tris-HCl, pH 7.5, 300 mM NaCl, 5 % glycerol).
-The protein was eluted with elution buffer (binding buffer containing, in addition, 300 mM imidazole). - 100 For the double-amber mutants, the protein was dialysed into TEV protease buffer (50 mM Tris-HCl, pH 8.0, 300 mM NaCl and 1 mM β-mercaptoethanol) to remove the His6-tag by digestion with TEV protease overnight at 4 °C. His6-tagged TEV protease was added in 0.1 molar ratio.
-The protease and cleaved His6-tag were removed by running the sample again over a Ni-NTA column.
-The resulting protein samples were then treated with 5 mM EDTA to remove any di- or trivalent metal ion that could have been adsorbed during protein expression and purification.
-Finally, EDTA was removed by buffer exchange - 105 with NMR buffer (20 mM HEPES-KOH, pH 7.0) using a HiPrep desalting column (GE Healthcare, USA).
-Mass-spectrometric analysis was conducted using an Elite Hybrid Ion Trap-Orbitrap mass spectrometer (Thermo Scientific, USA) coupled with an UltiMate S4 3000 UHPLC (Thermo Scientific, USA).
-7.5 pmol of sample were injected to the mass analyser via an Agilent ZORBAX SB-C3 Rapid Resolution HT Threaded Column (Agilent, USA).
+Cells were harvested by centrifugation at 5000 g for 15 min and lysed by passing twice through a French press (SLM Amicon, USA) at 830 bar.
+The lysate was then centrifuged at 13 000 g for 60 min and the - filtered supernatant was loaded onto a 5 mL Ni-NTA column (GE Healthcare, USA) equilibrated with binding buffer (50 mM Tris-HCl, pH 7.5, 300 mM NaCl, 5 % glycerol).
+The protein was eluted with elution buffer (binding buffer containing, in addition, 300 mM imidazole).
+For the double- - amber mutants, the protein was dialysed into TEV protease buffer (50 mM Tris-HCl, pH 8.0, 300 mM NaCl and 1 mM $\beta$ mercaptoethanol) to remove the His6-tag by digestion with TEV protease overnight at 4 °C. His6-tagged TEV protease was added in a 0.1 molar ratio.
+The protease and cleaved - His6-tag were removed by running the sample again over a Ni-NTA column.
+The resulting protein samples were then treated with 5 mM EDTA to remove any di- or tri-valent metal ion that could have been adsorbed during protein expression and purification.
+Finally, EDTA was removed by - buffer exchange with the NMR buffer (20 mM HEPES-KOH, pH 7.0) using a HiPrep desalting column (GE Healthcare, USA).
+Mass-spectrometric analysis was conducted using an Elite Hybrid Ion Trap-Orbitrap mass spectrometer (Thermo Scientific, USA) coupled with an UltiMate S4 3000 UHPLC - (Thermo Scientific, USA); 7.5 pmol of sample was injected into the mass analyser via an Agilent ZORBAX SB-C3 Rapid Resolution HT Threaded Column (Agilent, USA).